 If you've never been to “Auld Reekie” before, here are my suggestions for what to do with three days in the city.
 (And don't worry – they figured out those plumbing issues ages ago.)

-3 Days in Edinburgh
+Things to do with 3 Days in Edinburgh

 On your first day in Edinburgh, I recommend focusing on its most famous sites.
 We'll dub this day “Iconic Edinburgh.”